-- 45cm Clearing Blade - This blade is very robust.
+- 45cm or 55cms Clearing Blade - This blade is very robust.
 It is a thick, heavy duty blade, 60mm wide, and about the same gauge tool as a light billhook.
 It is capable of cutting most woody plants up to half an inch in diameter, or bigger, depending on the species; but it is not recommended for grass.
 Typically used to work in areas where there are small saplings, fruit tree or thorn suckers, or weeds with woody stems.
 Care must be taken to keep the blade sharp, since heavy use of a blunt blade on tough material could damage the snath, or bend the blade.

 - 60cm Mowing Blade - These are a standard pattern of general purpose grass blades used throughout Austria and neighbouring countries.
 Besides grass, they will also cut bracken, nettles, soft brambles, and most other annual growth before it has gone to seed.
 They are 50 millimetres wide and are hand-forged.
 The tip is quite elevated and so the blade is good for bumpy ground.
 Provides good reach.
 Will peen easily and holds a keen edge.

 - 70cm Mowing Blade - As above but longer blade